-Lynn is an actress, director, author, international conference speaker, wife and mother of four, as well as owner and co-founder of ACT.
+Lynn is an actress, director, author, international conference speaker, wife, and mother of four.
+She is the owner of ACT and president & founder of the Academy of Community Theatre (ACT II).
 She holds a Bachelor of Science degree in Theatre Arts from the University of Wisconsin—Eau Claire where she earned membership in the National Collegiate Players.
-Lynn has over 30 years of experience in stage and radio, including voice work for Focus on the Family.
+Lynn has over 35 years of experience in stage and radio, including voice work for Focus on the Family.
 She has also been a guest on numerous television and radio broadcasts around the country.
-Some of her favorite roles include Paulina in The Winter’s Tale, Sarah in Going Home for Christmas, and Kim in Striking Out—a touring children’s theatre production for which Lynn received a Best Actress nomination.
-Though she has loved each and every show she’s directed, some of her favorites include The Lion, The Witch and The Wardrobe, Robin Hood, and Seussical Jr.
+Though she will always love acting, teaching and directing have captured her heart.
+Some of the favorite shows that she’s directed include A Christmas Carol, The Lion, The Witch and The Wardrobe, The Legend of Robin Hood, and Little Women.

-Vanessa is an actress, teacher, wife and mother.
+Vanessa is a playwright, teacher, wife, and mother.
 She earned her B.A. from CU Boulder and her M.P.A from UCCS.
-She has created magic in the entertainment departments of Disneyland, Walt Disney World, Universal Studios and Six Flags Elitch Gardens.
-She loves the theatre and some of her favorite past productions include, The Baseball Show (Heritage Square Music Hall), Nunsense (Breckenridge Backstage), and Mrs. Bob Cratchit’s Wild Christmas Binge (Denver Victorian).
+She has created magic in the entertainment departments of Disneyland, Walt Disney World, Universal Studios, and Six Flags Elitch Gardens.
+She loves acting and some of her favorite past productions include, The Baseball Show (Heritage Square Music Hall), Nunsense (Breckenridge Backstage), and Mrs. Bob Cratchit’s Wild Christmas Binge (Denver Victorian).
 She was nominated for a 2007 Denver Post, Ovation Award and Marlowe Award, for Best Supporting Actress in a Comedy, for her role as Sue Lawson in, Not Now Darling!
 (Miner’s Alley Playhouse), and was part of the cast for the 2010 Ovation Award nomination for Best Comedy, Getting Married (Germinal Stage).
 She is committed to volunteering, having been a Big Sister with Big Brothers Big Sisters, a Disney VoluntEAR and she served in the Peace Corps, Armenia.
-She is very excited to join the ACT team!
+She is very excited to be a part of the ACT team!